gbmhunter/blog/content/electronics/general/kicad/a-beginners-intro-to-kicad/_index.md

 PULSE(0 5 0 10n 10n 5u 10u)
 ```

+### Custom Model Files

+ngspice model files typically have the `.lib` extension --- the same extension as used by KiCad symbol libraries.
+Thus it's easy to get these two confused, and makes it harder to search for system installed ngspice model files in the KiCad installation directory.

 ### Placing Components

 Somewhat confusingly, KiCad comes with two SPICE symbol libraries: